top of page

-With shifting social attitudes and increased dialogue around menopause, many of us want deeper insight into this phase of life and want to be able to talk about it with our loved ones, colleagues and our doctors.
+With shifting social attitudes and increased dialogue around menopause, many of us want deeper insight into this phase of life and want to be able to talk about it with our loved ones, colleagues, and doctors.

 Here I cover common questions women have about navigating the journey.